Dissentix/BS-Watch-v01/README.md

 Feel free to open issues or submit pull requests to improve the project.

 ## Example Discord Output
-Hereâ€™s an example of the output you will receive in your Discord channel, in sequence:
+An example of the output you will receive in your Discord channel, in sequence:

 ---